 Constructed between 1905 and 1908, Unity Temple was Wright’s first building to use only one material for the entire structure, reinforced concrete.
 It was also one of the few public buildings that would be built in the Prairie Style.

 In Unity Temple – as in many of his designs - Wright attempted to blur the line between nature and building, and more broadly, between the inside and the outside world.
 The monotone exterior, with its flat roof and overhanging eaves, is meant to blend in to its surroundings.

 Meticulous details accurately convey the temple’s compact but imposing volumes, from the flat roof and overhanging eaves that cloister the building to the extensive skylights that flood its interior with gentle light.
-Our model uses American Cherry to highlight the design details of this unique building.
+The model uses American Cherry to highlight the design details of this unique building.
 The kit’s precise adherence to the architect’s design ensures your completed model is as stunningly beautiful and iconic as the original.

 Rotate the model by dragging across the image!

 The Unity Temple kit comes with clear, easy to follow instructions and is the ideal gift for any fan of art, architecture, or Chicago’s history.
 It’s also a beautiful diversion for you to enjoy.
 It's a great model to start your collection of model landmarks (or give as a gift) and is appropriate for all model builders.
 This model can be completed in four to five evenings but will provide years of pleasure.

 If you'd rather enjoy the model without building it, you can purchase a professionally built (Pre-assembled).
 Go to our Finished Model page for more information.

 Keep your model in pristine, dust-free condition with an acrylic case specifically designed for your model.
 Go to our Acrylic Cases page for photos and ordering information.